Watu Wangu Foundation

 We recognised and acknowledged his many good works for the community and helped him, with financial support of the Foundation Sybren Jochems Looijenga Fund, to rebuild his little church.
 As from March 2022 Pastor Stephen Mutua is fully operational again.

 Want to support Pastor Mutua?
 Donate or get in touch with us!

 Watu Wangu Children's Centre

 Watu Wangu Children's Centre is the project for which Watu Wangu Foundation was established in the year 2007.

-After completion of the build of the children's home, we have cared for 21 orphans and abandoned children for over six years.
-Most of them have since been placed with families in the area, where they will be further cared for and raised.
-The others are housed at two different orphanages in order to guarantee their further education.
+After completion of the build of the children's home in 2011, we have cared for a large number of orphans and abandoned children for over six years, until they could be placed with families in the area.

-At this time, there are no plans to admit new chldren, but we do not exclude this for the future, as there is great need for care facilities for orphans and abandoned children.
+Due to a combination of circumstances the children's centre was closed in 2017.
+At this time, there are no plans to restart the children's centre, but we do not rule this out for the future, as there is great need for care facilities for orphans and abandoned children.